-With so much work shifting from paper to digital, it’s easy to think that the clutter doesn’t exist if you don’t see it.
-Whether it’s paper or digital clutter can easily be created.
+With so much work shifting from paper to digital, it’s easy to think that clutter doesn’t exist if you don’t see it.
 The computer desktop is your main hub, and when you’re in the middle of a big open house or closing a sale, it is super easy just to save everything on your desk because it’s convenient.
 Most people spend at least 30 minutes to an hour a day looking for papers or files.

 #1 Organize.
 It doesn’t matter if it’s paper or digital.
 Create a simple filing system for projects, leads open houses, clients, or important documents.
 By doing this you can spend that 30 minutes to an hour following up on a lead or closing on a sale.